Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

-Given a graph $G(\Ncal, \Ecal)$, an \emph{independent set} is a subset of vertices where no two vertices are connected by an edge.
+Given a graph $ G=G(\Ncal, \Ecal)$, an \emph{independent set} is a subset of vertices in $\Ncal$ such that no two vertices are connected by an edge in $\Ecal$.
 A \emph{maximal independent set} (MIS) is the largest independent set of $G$.
 Namely, we solve the optimization problem

 Equivalently, for $|\Ncal| = n$, we can denote an independent set by a configuration $x \in \mathcal{X}\subseteq \{0, 1\}^n$ such that if an edge $e =(i,j)\in \Ecal$ then, $x_i x_j =0$.
 We denote the size of the maximum independent set by $|x^{\star}|$.
 Then, finding the maximum independent set is equivalent to finding a ground state of Hamiltonian $H: \mathcal{X}\to [1, n]$,